firelink-sh/padder/README.md

 - Pad strings, slices, and vectors with custom alignment and width.
 - Zero-cost abstractions via the `Source` and `MutableSource` traits.
 - Pad directly into buffers for fine-grained heap allocation control.
-- Highly extendable to custom types through the provided traits.
+- Highly extensible to custom types through the provided traits.

 ## Installation